beatrice57/mcvf-plus-ppchf/data/MCVF_2.0_2021/README_MCVF_2.0_2021.rst

 Differences from version 1.0:

 * Version 2.0 contains only parsed texts.
-* The texts reflect corrections and revisions due to Beatrice Santorini and Alexandra Simonenko continuing past the end of the MCVF grant period.
+* The texts reflect corrections and revisions made by Beatrice Santorini and Alexandra Simonenko continuing past the end of the MCVF grant period.
 * The three texts from the Classical period (duplessis_lettre, gendron,